NFL Rumors: Redskins Owner Dan Snyder Plans Strong Push To Land Mike Tomlin In Unusual Coach Trade

 — Daniel Dudley (@DDisBORED) October 8, 2019

-Tomlin said he is not too concerned about the rumors connecting him to the Washington Redskins, telling reporters that he was staying focused on his team’s game against the Los Angeles Chargers on Sunday Night Football.
+Tomlin said he is not too concerned about the rumors connecting him to the Washington Redskins, telling reporters that he was staying focused on his team’s game against the Los Angeles Chargers on Sunday Night.

 “I’m not too worried about it, to be honest with you,” Tomlin told a reporter who asked about the Redskins rumors.
 “You’re actually the first person to mention it to me in a public setting.”